neondatabase/website/content/docs/postgres/query-reference.md

 ### Using pg_stat_statements

-`pg_stat_statements` is an extension that provides a means to track execution statistics of all SQL statements executed by a server.
+`pg_stat_statements` is an extension that provides a means to track execution statistics of all executed SQL statements.

 First, ensure the extension is enabled in your Postgres database: